thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

 * `how-the-web-works.html`: This is the file that is being accessed.
 As with directories, this may say something about the file structure of the site but, if there is not extension, it likely does not.

 * `referrer=galvanize`: These are called **query parameters** and can be passed to any URL to provide additional meaning to the back-end service.
 When forms are submitted with a `GET` request, the form information is added up here.
+In this example, `referrer` is the key and `galvanize` is the value.

 You may hear about URIs instead of URLs.
 [This website](https://danielmiessler.com/study/url-uri/) will give you a quick description of the difference.